 Immersing yourself in the world of business to gain the skills needed as a successful manager means building upon your communication, teamworking, and presentation skills through both individual and group work.
 How you analyse and address the business challenges we present you with will develop your personal and professional skills in decision-making, problem-solving, analysis, and critical reflection.
 We offer you opportunities to get a real sense of the business world with site visits, external speakers, talks from our Professors of Practice and from senior business and industry practitioners.

 Foreign Language Study

-One of the great benefits of the MSc Management course is that it includes free foreign language study in the evenings during your first term.
+One of the great benefits of the MSc Management course is that it offers optional free foreign language study in the evenings across all three terms.
 This is an opportunity to develop the basics of a new language.
 There is a choice of six different languages, all at beginner-level (please note we are not able to offer classes at intermediate/advanced level).
-Please note that this is a compulsory element of the course.

 International Elective Modules